Kathleen Harriman Mortimer: Russia and after

 In January 1944, her father sent her to observe the opening of a mass-grave of 11,000 Polish soldiers.
 Their deaths were seen as a war crime.
-Both Germany and the Soviet Union invaded Poland under the terms of Molotov-Ribbentrop Pact, and, in 1954, Mortimer was called as a witness to try to determine which nation had performed the mass summary execution.
+Both Germany and the Soviet Union invaded Poland under the terms of Molotov–Ribbentrop Pact, and, in 1954, Mortimer was called as a witness to try to determine which nation had performed the mass summary execution.
 Mortimer's conclusion was that the Germans were responsible for the killing, and that the limited evidence that Soviets had been responsible was a German ploy.
 That was later proven incorrect, and it has been widely established that the crime was carried out by the Soviets.

-Pamela Churchill married her father in 1971.
+Pamela Churchill married Mortimer's father in 1971.
 In his will, her father left Pamela half his estate, left just $4,000 to each of his daughters, and put the remainder in a trust to benefit his daughters, their children and grandchildren.
 Pamela was one of the trustees overseeing the trust.
 Mortimer and her sister became concerned that the trustees had been investing the funds in the trust recklessly.
 Over just a few years bad investment choices had eroded the fund's capital from $30 million to $3 million.
 Mortimer and her sister went to court to have Pamela's assets frozen.